Sumit00003/SIEM-Internship/siem-internship-phase-1/reports/REPORT-1-Brute-force-Detection.md

 1) What Should an Analyst do ?

 -> Investigate the Source IP and user.
 Check if login was expected, verify with the User.
 -> If Suspicious try to isolate the host from network.
 -> Block the Source IP for Temporary Period of Time and report to escalated authority.

 2) Possible False Positives ?

 -> Users may forgot the password.
--> Penetration Test(if red team is active).
+-> Penetration Test(if red taem is active).

 # Detection Status